 Now imagine a convention of scientists turning into a brutal blood bath after they all begin arguing and fighting over what kinds of life might exist on any of the planets that might exist around those 200 billion trillion stars in our observable universe, and even more so over all the planets that might exist around the even more number of stars that exist outside of the observable universe.

 Of course this is ridicules and absurd.
-Especially because the number of possible life forms that humans could imagine to exist are at least as infinite as the number of life forms that would fall outside of what humans could imagine to exist.
+Especially because the number of possible life forms that humans could imagine to exist are still far less than the infinite number of life forms that could exist but humans could never imagine to exist.

 And so, just like the potentially infinite number of stars could host a potentially infinite number of different life forms, from what we could imagine to even more of what would be beyond what we could imagine such life to look and be like, so any kind of a "God" that could be said to be both wholly immaterial and wholly infinite would be at least as infinite in both what we could imagine such a "God" to be like and what we would be unable to imagine such a God could be.